nesseratious/AR-Navigation/README.md

 - BilateralConnections: Array of Vetrex - An array of Vertex instances connected to this vertex bilaterally (Stair, Corridor, etc).
 The navigation path will be drawn in both directions.

-- LateralConenctions: Array of Vertex - An array of Vertex instances connected to this vertex laterally (Turnstile, Escalator, etc).
+- LateralConnections: Array of Vertex - An array of Vertex instances connected to this vertex laterally (Turnstile, Escalator, etc).
 The navigation path will be drawn only in one direction.

 - ID: String - A unique identifier for this Vertex used for search algorithms.
 The default value is empty.